andrewclarkson/nate-quotes/quotes.md

-1. "Python is the metamucil of programming languages."
+1. "Scala is irregular; Python is the metamucil of programming languages."